woocommerce/woocommerce-android/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR is small and has a clear, single focus, or a valid explanation is provided in the description.
 If needed, please request to split it into smaller PRs.
 - [ ] Ensure Adequate Unit Test Coverage: The changes are reasonably covered by unit tests or an explanation is provided in the PR description.
 - [ ] Manual Testing: The author listed all the tests they ran, including smoke tests when needed (e.g., for refactorings).
-The reviewer confirmed that the PR works as expected on big (tablet) and small (phone), in case on the UI changes, and no regressions are added.
+The reviewer confirmed that the PR works as expected on big (tablet) and small (phone) in case of UI changes, and no regressions are added.

 <!-- Pull request guidelines: https://github.com/woocommerce/woocommerce-android/blob/develop/docs/pull-request-guidelines.md -->